shijian971/Modeling-Context-as-Fuzzy-constriants/README.md

 # Modeling-Context-as-Fuzzy-constriants
-Modeling Contexts in Trade-off Total Cost and Customer Satisfaction VRP via Large Language Models
+`Paper`: Modeling Contexts in Trade-off Total Cost and Customer Satisfaction VRP via Large Language Models

 The best generation results of 4 LLMs are as follows,